jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/vulns-triage-synopsys/index.md

 The aforementioned is clear to us at `Fluid Attacks`.
-We use those same [Temporal metrics of `CVSSv3.1`](https://www.first.org/cvss/calculator/3.1) in our company and present them in our Attack Surface Manager (see Figure 4).
+We use those same [Temporal metrics of `CVSSv3.1`](https://www.first.org/cvss/calculator/3.1) in our company and present them in our Attack Resistance Management platform (see Figure 4).

 <div class="imgblock">